Boar's Head logo

 USDA Alt 2 Listeria control program implemented

-The company has retrained team members across all its facilities on updated and comprehensive food safety procedures.
-Boar’s Head has also implemented a continuous training program to ensure that employees are consistently educated on the latest food safety procedures.
+The company has retrained team members across all its facilities on updated food safety procedures.
+Boar’s Head also has implemented a continuous training program to ensure that employees are educated on the latest food safety procedures.

 New leadership, advisory council strengthen food safety

-Dyenson, who holds a master’s degree in public health, joined the company in May as chief food safety officer, bringing nearly three decades of food safety experience and knowledge to the organization.
+Dyenson, who has a master’s degree in public health, joined the company in May as chief food safety officer, bringing nearly three decades of food-safety experience and knowledge to the organization.

-Additionally, Boar’s Head benefits from the expertise of its Food Safety Advisory Council.
-Led by Frank Yiannas as chief food safety advisor, the council also includes Dr. David Acheson and Dr. Martin Wiedmann.
+In addition, Boar’s Head benefits from the expertise of its Food Safety Advisory Council.
+Led by Frank Yiannas as chief food safety advisor, the council also includes David Acheson and Martin Wiedmann.

-Boar’s Head recently donated $50,000 to Greensville County and Sussex County public schools, continuing its tradition of community support in the region.
+Boar’s Head recently gave $50,000 to Greensville County and Sussex County public schools.

-Founded in 1905, Boar’s Head Brand has grown from a few products to over 500, ranging from premium delicatessen meats, cheeses and condiments to Italian and Old World specialties, hummus, snacking and foodservice items.
+Founded in 1905, Boar’s Head Brand has grown from a few products to more than 500, ranging from premium delicatessen meats, cheeses and condiments to Italian and Old World specialties, hummus, snacking and foodservice items.

 [RELATED: Why Food Retailers Are Moving To Full Traceability – Turning Compliance Into Opportunity]